SAP-archive/cloud-primetime-appletv/README.md

-# cloud-primetime-appletv
+# PrimeTime - Apple TV
+## Introduction
-The PrimeTime Apple TV app is a companion application to PrimeTime to easily onboard new screens and show content.
+The PrimeTime Apple TV app is a companion application to [PrimeTime](https://github.com/SAP/cloud-primetime) to easily onboard new screens and show content.

 ## Description
 The PrimeTime Apple TV app is the client to PrimeTime that can be remote controlled from the server for displaying changing screen content.
-It also reports status information from the app, like current version, last errors, and even screenshots of what is currently displayed.
+It also reports status information from the app, like the current version, last errors, and also screenshots of what is currently displayed.

 Note: The app uses UIWebView, which is a private API on tvOS.